 Renewable Fuel Standard

-The Renewable Fuel Standard (RFS) is a federal program that requires transportation fuel sold in the U.S. to contain a minimum volume of renewable fuels.
+The Renewable Fuel Standard (RFS) is a federal program that requires transportation fuel sold in the United States to contain a minimum volume of renewable fuels.

-The Environmental Protection Agency (EPA) administers the RFS program with volume requirements for several categories of renewable fuels.
-EPA establishes the volume requirements for each category based on EISA legislated volumes and fuel availability.
+The U.S. Environmental Protection Agency (EPA) administers the RFS program and establishes the volume requirements for each category based on EISA-legislated volumes and fuel availability.
 EPA tracks compliance through the Renewable Identification Number (RIN) system, which assigns a RIN to each gallon of renewable fuel.

-Entities regulated by RFS include oil refiners, blenders, and gasoline and diesel importers.
+Entities regulated by RFS include oil refiners and gasoline and diesel importers.
 The volumes required of each obligated party are based on a percentage of its petroleum product sales.
-Refiners, blenders, and importers can meet their obligations by either selling required biofuels volumes or purchasing RINs from parties that exceed their requirements.
+Obligated parties can meet their renewable volume obligations (RVOs) by either selling required biofuels volumes or purchasing RINs from parties that exceed their requirements.
 Failure to meet requirements results in a significant fine.
 Details of the program are available on EPA's RFS website.

 Renewable Fuels Categories

-Each year, the RFS program requires the sale of specified volumes of renewable fuels in the categories below.
-EISA established life cycle greenhouse gas (GHG) emissions thresholds for each category, requiring a percentage improvement relative to a baseline of the gasoline and diesel they replace.
+Each year, the RFS program requires the sale of specified volumes of renewable fuels according to the categories below.
+EISA established life cycle GHG emissions thresholds for each category, requiring a percentage improvement relative to the emissions baseline of the gasoline and diesel they replace.

-- Conventional Biofuel: Any fuel derived from starch feedstocks (corn, sorghum, wheat).
-Essentially, this category covers corn ethanol.
-Conventional biofuels produced in plants built after 2007 must demonstrate a 20% reduction in life cycle GHG emissions compared to the baseline.
+- Conventional Biofuel: Any fuel derived from starch feedstocks (e.g., corn and grain sorghum).
+Conventional biofuels produced in plants built after 2007 must demonstrate a 20% reduction in life cycle GHG emissions.